Home Blog Advice Should My Child Wear Shin Pads During Practice?

 Is there any situation where a player doesn’t have to wear shin pads?

 I think if the practice is strictly strength and conditioning.
-This would mean that there is absolutely no contact involved.
+This would mean that there is no contact involved.

 What happens if they don’t wear shin pads in soccer?